 This is your final effort to get rid of all dust, dirt, and debris before you begin to varnish the floor.

 5) Apply the varnish

-This should be done following the instructions provided by the varnish manufacturer to ensure that you don’t void the warranty.
-It may take 3 or 4 coats, so make sure to buff the floor with a clean rag in between coats to remove any impurities.
+This should be done following the varnish manufacturer’s instructions to ensure that you don’t void the warranty.
+It may take 3 or 4 coats, so make sure to buff the floor with a clean rag between coats to remove any impurities.

 6) Let the floor dry